Full 2014 Audi Q5 Review

 Standard safety equipment for the 2014 Audi Q5 includes stability and traction control, front side airbags and side curtain airbags.
 Rear side airbags are optional on all models, as is blind-spot monitoring (standard on the Hybrid).
 The optional Audi MMI Navigation package includes rear parking sensors and a rearview camera.

+In government crash tests the Q5 received four (out of five) stars overall, with four stars for frontal and five stars for side crash categories.
 In Insurance Institute for Highway Safety testing, the Q5 was awarded the highest rating of "Good" in moderate-overlap frontal-offset, side-impact and roof strength tests.

 Interior Design and Special Features